Thursday, October 26, 2017

 The only desire the Americans ever had to dare attack the even larger "hell ships" manned by the impressment of Americans enslaved for years, was to show-off gunnery skills.
 The Royal Navy did not practice gunnery as did the pecunious Privateers who had to make every shot count; but relied on massive multi-decks of firepower.
 The Americans would quickly capture and sail away the dreadnought' s little cargo convoy, leaving the lumbering slow warship without a purpose.

 The British taxpayer quickly grew tired of paying for such worthless objects of nautical art.
-Lloyds of London ship insurance went up 6,000% and was the major contributing argument in the House of Commons for making peace with their break-away cousins.
+Lloyds of London ship insurance went up 3200% and was the major contributing argument in the House of Commons for making peace with their break-away cousins, essentially 1% for each ship captured.
+Most everything that General Washington had as arms and powder, was captured off of British Royal Ships and legalized monopoly merchantmen.

 Thomas Paine's 1776 challenge to Americans was to build with their forests enough Privateers to deny British business the fruits of its Navy's tyrannical canvas and cannons.
 Paine had been in America one year before he gave this advice.
 He was probably not expecting ocean-crossing Privateers to dare attack English cities in the Thames, nor sink the Dover fishing fleet for being loyal to the royal's protectionism.
 After such actions, Ben Franklin personally financed three Privateers from France with Irish crews to raid the English Channel.
 These too were PAYE financed and PAYEment operated.